Strategizing your products’ pricing to generate more sales without losing profit margins would be best.

-The discount pricing or penetration pricing strategy is highly effective to drive massive foot traffic to the retail store, especially getting rid of all the old inventory.
+The discount pricing or penetration pricing strategy is highly effective in driving massive foot traffic to the retail store, especially in removing all the old inventory.

 Too much utilization of this penetration pricing will make it look like a bargain retailer.
-It also makes customers reluctant to purchase the product on their original costs.
+It also makes customers reluctant to purchase the product at their original costs.

 How To Price Your Products For Your Retail Small Business?